quarxilon/Generator_Attribution/README.md

 ![Diagram of the classification model proposed in this project.
 A StyleGAN2-synthesized image is recognized as either real or fake by the classifier.
 Additionally, the image is also identified as belonging in the output space of StyleGAN2, based on transfer-learned features shared among different instances of the same classifier.](diagrams/Generator_Attribution.png "Diagram of the classification model proposed in this project.")

-Code for the (work in progress) paper:
+Code for the paper:

 **Transferable Class-Modelling for Decentralized Source Attribution of GAN-Generated Images**

-This project proposes a convolutional neural classifier model paradigm that utilizes transfer learning to efficiently attribute "deepfake" images synthesized by generative adversarial networks (GANs) to their specific sources, relative to all other sources, with visually interpretable model behaviour.
+This project proposes a convolutional neural net framework that utilizes transfer learning to efficiently identify "deepfake" images synthesized by generative model sources such as generative adversarial networks (GANs), and attribute them to their specific sources relative to all others.

-This method is designed to determine if *deepfake attribution* using the GAN fingerprints-based method pioneered by **[Yu *et al.* (2019)](https://github.com/ningyu1991/GANFingerprints)** and **[Frank *et al.* (2020)](https://github.com/RUB-SysSec/GANDCTAnalysis)** can be successfully performed in a decentralized manner that retains external validity despite limited data in an open-world setting.
+This method was conceived within a series of experiments to determine if reactive *deepfake attribution* using the GAN fingerprints-based method pioneered by **[Yu *et al.* (2019)](https://github.com/ningyu1991/GANFingerprints)** and **[Frank *et al.* (2020)](https://github.com/RUB-SysSec/GANDCTAnalysis)** can be successfully performed in a sustainable and decentralized manner that retains external validity despite limited data in an open-world setting.

 TensorFlow 2 (Keras API) is used in this implementation.